shanayamalik/react-bug-analytic-system/README.md

 9. Follow the on-screen instructions to analyze and track bugs using the system.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please create a pull request of what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)